laijiang19/web-performance/ex7/README.md

 # Instructions

-1. Go to this jsPerf and read the 3 Task instructions: http://jsperf.com/frontend-masters-webperf-example/edit
+1. Go to this jsPerf and read the 3 Task instructions: http://jsperf.com/advanced-js-workshop-webperf-example/edit

-2. Going to that URL will allow you to fork your test off the **FIRST** revision of that test (so that each attendee has their own revision).
+2. Going to that exact URL will allow you to fork your test off the **FIRST** revision of that test (so that each attendee has their own revision).
 Fill in your info in the blank form.
 Make sure while you play around with your test, you **UNCHECK** the checkbox about not publishing your test yet.

 3. Read each task carefully.
 Make sure to create "fair" tests (that is, tests which are minimal, and are only testing in each case the same "amount" of code, so as to be apples-to-apples, as much as possible).